AusDavo/gatekeeper/README.md

 # cosigner-competency-checker
-Confirm that cosigners to multisignature bitcoin wallets can sign using signatures.
-Do they have a key that works?
+Do your bitcoin multi-signature wallet collaborators still have key that works?